pantheon-systems/documentation/source/_docs/custom-certificates.md

 Please allow two business days to get a CSR and load the certificate.

-### What about sites purchased online?
+### What about new Enterprise sites or sites purchased online?

 Custom certificates are currently available to customers with a Pantheon contract using Legacy SSL.
-We have no current plans to offer it to Basic or Performance sites.
-If you pay for your site with a credit card and are interested in using a custom certificate, please [let us know](https://learn.pantheon.io/201806-Custom-Cert-Reg.html).
+We have no current plans to offer it to new sites or Basic or Performance sites.
+If you are interested in using a custom certificate, however, please [let us know](https://goo.gl/forms/rpyyzmhDOfcVgnYi1).

 ### Will custom certificates be self-serve?